ultimate318ai/git_presentation/note/introduction.md

 A single patch file can contain the differences for any number of files, and `git diff` produces diffs for all altered files in the repository in a single patch (unlike the usual Unix `diff` command, which requires extra options to recursively process whole directory trees) d’une version à l’autre dans un format spécial sur disque ; il peut alors restituer l’état de n’importe quel fichier à n’importe quel instant en ajoutant toutes les différences.

+# Les Diff

+Changes since 1975 include improvements to the core algorithm, the addition of useful features to the command, and the design of new output formats.
+The basic algorithm is described in the papers An O(ND) Difference Algorithm and its Variations by Eugene W. Myers and in A File Comparison Program by Webb Miller and Myers.
+The algorithm was independently discovered and described in Algorithms for Approximate String Matching, by Esko Ukkonen.
+The first editions of the diff program were designed for line comparisons of text files expecting the newline character to delimit lines.
+By the 1980s, support for binary files resulted in a shift in the application's design and implementation.

 # Les systèmes de gestion de version centralisés

 Le problème majeur que les gens rencontrent est qu’ils ont besoin de collaborer avec des